MirrorNetworking/Mirror/Assets/Mirror/Examples/Room/README.md

 Open the Offline scene in the Editor and press Play

-Click Server + Client in the editor: This will be host and the 5th player.
+Click Host (Server + Client) in the HUD: This will be host and the 5th player.
 You can also use Server Only if you prefer.

 Click Client in the built instances.